Dabat

 Dabat (Amharic: ዳባት) is a town in northern Ethiopia, located about 50 kilometers north of Gondar in the Semien Mountains along the Gondar-Debarq highway Dabat it is in the Semien Gondar Zone of the Amhara Region, and is one of two towns in Dabat woreda.

 History

-Little is know about how the town was founded.
+Little is known about how the town was founded.
 In the late period of emperor Menelik II's reign the town grew in significance due to its telephone station.

 In September 1930, slave trade was banned after a proclamation by its governor, dejazmach Ayalew Birru was published.

 War and fascist occupation 1935-1941

 Reportedly Dabat had a landing field for air travel, and was utilized before and during the conflict with fascist Italy.
 On 4 December 1935, 12 Italian planes dropped over 150 bombs and struck Ras Imru Haile Selassie's army near the landing field.
 After an initial battlefield victory, dejazmach Ayalew was ordered to send Italian prisoners under his custody to Addis Abeba by air.
 The fascists bombed Dabat every two days for a period during the conflict.
 Dejazmach Ayalew's fortified residence and the town's church (Gebriel) were completely destroyed and burnt by bombs.

 On 2 April 1936, Dabat fell under fascist occupation.
 The Italians established a large farm, a granary, a small food processing plant, and an agricultural research centre in Dabat.
 They also opened a post office on 1 December (or 29 November) 1937.

 In April 1941, the East African campaign was in full swing, when Major Basil Ringrose took Dabat, and effectively cut off the large Italian garrison at Uolchefit from Gondar.
 During the final confrontation with the Italians in October–November 1941 the allies had a base hospital in Dabat.